Aka-suvam/sunnyside-agency-landing-page-front-end-mentor/README.md

 ## Built with

 - Semantic HTML5 markup
-- CSS custom properties
+- CSS3
 - Flex
-- Grid
+- Reactjs
-- Mobile-first workflow
+- Vite
-- JavaScript
+- Desktop-first workflow

 ## What I learned
 Great project if you are just starting out or need to remember the basics like class toggle for hamburger menu.